 Cygwin argument handling?

-Wednesday 4 August 2004This is more than 20 years old.
+Wednesday 4 August 2004This is over 20 years old.
 Be careful.

 So, I love cygwin, because it gives me powerful Unix command line tools for my Windows machine.
 Thank you.
 I love it.
 But: would it kill them to accept -? as a request for help?